The steering wheel is the part of your car which is touched the most. Thus it’s quick to get dirty and sticky.

 When it comes to detailing, everyone has their own process.

-If you’re cleaning the steering wheel, but not the dashboard and surrounding areas, I’d advise you to cover the surrounding area with sheeting or cloth.
+If you’re cleaning the steering wheel, but not the dashboard and surrounding areas, cover the surrounding area with sheeting or cloth.
 This will prevent any sling from occurring.

 That’s about it as far as prep goes.
 You can cover yourself up if you like, but that’s not necessary.

 Applying the product to the towel or brush you’re using will also minimize sling.